 The offer must contain all the essential terms of the proposed contract, leaving no major points open for further negotiation.
 This completeness ensures that the offeree can make an informed decision about whether to accept.

 The offer must be presented in a way that allows the other party to accept it unequivocally.
 This means the offer should not be conditional or dependent on further actions by the offeror.
+To ensure a legally binding agreement, businesses must understand the rules for contract acceptance, which outline the necessary steps and conditions for a valid acceptance.

 A valid offer is made with the genuine intention of obtaining the offeree's consent to enter into a contract.
 It should not be a sham offer made without any real intention of forming a binding agreement.